 The following lists the features of the SD-RTN:

-Ultra-low latency: User data transmits in a real-time way both within the network elements and on the transmission lines to ensure the lowest latency.
+Ultra-low latency: User data transmits in real time both within the network elements and on the transmission lines to ensure low latency.

 Guaranteed packet arrival rate: Adopts UDP, a protocol specifically designed for real-time transmissions.